All is Vanity When the Lord is Left Out Psalm 127 — A Song of Ascents

 A Work In Progress Considering Romans 12:9-21

-Paul is writing to Christians; to people who have received mercy from God (12:1).
+Paul is writing to Christians; to people who have received mercy from God (Romans 12:1).
 Don’t think for a moment that by doing these instructions you are working for your salvation.
 No!
 Rather, if you obey these instructions you are working out your salvation.
-It’s often been said that while we are saved by faith alone — it’s by a faith that is not alone.
+It’s often been said that while we are saved by faith alone — this is by a faith that is not alone.
 These instructions are marks of the ‘new life’ in all who have been born again.
-This article is an exposition of Romans 12:9-21.
-It gives the essentials of biblical love.
+This article gives the essentials of biblical love.

 Justified By Faith - A Case History Considering Romans 4

 Paul has introduced us to the doctrine of justification by faith in chapter 3 of Romans.
 This may have been new to some people — it may even be new to you?
-People are often a little sceptical and wary of new ideas.
-That’s why Paul here in chapter 4 takes up the case of Abraham (and to a lesser extent David).
-These men were two giants of the OT and superheroes of the Jews.
+People are often a little skeptical and wary of new ideas.
+That’s why Paul in Romans 4 takes up the case of Abraham (and to a lesser extent David).
+These men were two giants of the Old Testament and superheroes of the Jews.
 The Jews all agreed there was none quite like Abraham or David.
 How were they made right with God?

 Stop Arguing, Face the Facts and Shut Your Mouth Considering Romans 3:1-20